Muhlenbergia sericea: Seminole basketry

-Among Florida's Seminole Indians, sweetgrass was the most commonly used material for basket weaving.
+Among Florida's Seminole People, sweetgrass was the most commonly used material for basket weaving.
 These baskets were often sold in tourist gift shops.
 In recent years, sweetgrass is becoming harder to find in South Florida.
 It is now only harvested during certain times of the year and in just a few locations.

 African American arts

 This grass has historical importance in South Carolina, where it has been used for basket weaving.
 African Americans from the Gullah tradition in the South Carolina Lowcountry still weave artistic baskets using this native grass.